-Budget and time will undoubtedly play a part in the decision making process but with so many amazing places in the world, how do you whittle it down?
+Budget and time will undoubtedly play a part in the decision making process but with so many amazing places in the world, from a serene yoga retreat in Bali to an adrenaline-filled adventure in Iceland, how do you whittle it down?

 If you’re anything like me, you’ll just want to go EVERYWHERE and explore as much of the world as possible!
 But unless you’re taking a few years out to travel, this really isn’t an option.
 While some people want to go everywhere, other people don’t have one place on their wish list and they’re not sure how to discover new places to go.

 Whichever situation you’re in, here are my top tips to help you choose your travel destinations.

 First of all, let’s start with some questions:

 - Hot or cold weather?